-- 7.20 Whilst the subject site is not currently included within the settlement limit, if zoned, it could provide housing which is deliverable in the short to medium term and is not bound by any cumbersome infrastructure requirements. - 7.21 The site would also provide an extensive area of public open space and attractive setting which is consistent with Part 1, Section 1 of the Planning Act (Northern Ireland) 2011 to;
+- 7.26 Whilst the subject site is not currently included within the settlement limit, if zoned, it could provide a modest level of housing growth which would not be considered overdevelopment and which seeks to sustain a level of growth in Dunadry, proportionate to its proposed reclassification as a 'village'. - 7.27 Inclusion of this site within the settlement limit would provide both a high quality housing development which is deliverable in the short to medium term. - 7.28 The site would also provide an extensive area of public open space and attractive setting which is consistent with Part 1, Section 1 of the Planning Act (Northern Ireland) 2011 to: